iamjoshk/discogs_sync/README.md

       - Blues Rock
 ```

+### Download User List Action - discogs_sync.download_user_list

+This action fetches a specified user list and can optionally save it to a JSON file.

+Parameters:
+- list_id (required): list ID to download
+- `path` (optional): Path to save the collection file (default: `discogs_user_list.json` in config folder)
+- `download` (optional): Whether to save to file (default: `false`)

+Returns:
+- The complete user list data

+> Note: The lists that can be queried are not limited to your lists; however, private lists are only returned when your API call is authenticated as the owner.
+So you can return your own private lists and any public lists as long as you know the list ID.
+For a public list, the list ID is the number in the URL of the list on Discogs.
+For example: `https://www.discogs.com/lists/Album-covers-with-cats/1593344` the list id is `1593344`.
+Many lists are VERY long, so it may take some time to return the response.
+Be careful what you do with the data!

 ## Using with flex-table-card

-The `download_collection` and `download_wantlist` actions can be used to populate a [flex-table-card](https://github.com/custom-cards/flex-table-card) to display your entire collection or wantlist.
+The `download_collection`, `download_wantlist`, and `download_user_list` actions can be used to populate a [flex-table-card](https://github.com/custom-cards/flex-table-card) to display your collection, wantlist, or a user list.
 First, install the flex-table-card from HACS.

 You can run the action directly in the card OR as a script in the card.
 Using the action directly, you need `entities` to be empty.
 The advantage to using a script is auto-refreshing the card data.